McGillX/mcgillx-research-documentation/docs/source/index.rst

 If you are hosting courses on edx.org, before starting the setup consult with edX to setup keys and credentials for data transfer.

 The McGillX Research Platform (moocx) is underdevelopment.
-At present only report generation (data exports) can be run from the moocx command line interface; all setup and import is still perform using individual scripts.
-Following the workflow below will walk you through downloading and decrypting data from edX, uploading it to a mongo database and installing the moocx python package for creating csv extracts for analysis.
+At present it will assist in both setup of mongo databases as well as the generation of a handfull of report types.
+The workflow outlined in this documentation outlines how to download and decrypt data from edX, install the moocx python package, and setup a mongo database.

 Workflow Overview
 -----------------